Pixelbays/RealmWeaver/README.md

 ## Asset pack ecosystem

-Realmweaver Core is a framework, itself adds nothing without a assetpack, which is all built by you! (or the example packs)
+Realmweaver Core is an framework, itself adds nothing without a assetpack, which is all built by you! (or the example packs)

 Recommended naming format: